rachelwiltshire/random-coding-tips-I-pick-up/README.md

 # random-coding-tips-I-pick-up
-Finally, somewhere sensible to keep these rather than the post-its on my screens!
+Finally, somewhere sensible to keep these rather than the post-its on my monitors!
-+

 ## Linux

 ### To view binary files